awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-2.md

 ### Manually delete the service\-linked role<a name="slr-manual-delete-service-action-2"></a>

 Use the IAM console, the AWS CLI, or the AWS API to delete the `AWSServiceRoleForAmazonSSM_AccountDiscovery` service\-linked role\.
-For more information, see [Deleting a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.
+For more information, see [Deleting a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.

 ## Supported Regions for Systems Manager service\-linked roles<a name="slr-regions-service-action-2"></a>